Skip to main content

 ClinicAI uses Twilio's WhatsApp Business API — it handles message delivery, template approval, and compliance.
 Cost: ~$0.005 per message.
 For a clinic handling 100 appointments/day, that's $15/month.

-Technical Architecture That Works
+What Technical Architecture Works Best for WhatsApp Chatbots?

 Here's the architecture I use for production chatbots: